REANNZ/tuakiri-doc/service_providers/installing_a_simplesamlphp_sp.md

 *   Download simpleSAMLphp from [https://simplesamlphp.org/download](https://simplesamlphp.org/download) (1.16.3 as of August 2020)

+    > **Note**
-    As SimpleSAMLphp 1.17.0 and above requires PHP 5.5+, but CentOS 7 only comes with PHP 5.4, the latest version that can be used on CentOS 7 is 1.16.3.
+    > As SimpleSAMLphp 1.17.0 and above requires PHP 5.5+, but CentOS 7 only comes with PHP 5.4, the latest version that can be used on CentOS 7 is 1.16.3.
+    >

-    For other OS distributions, check PHP version available and the requirements of the target SimpleSAMLphp version.
+    > For other OS distributions, check PHP version available and the requirements of the target SimpleSAMLphp version.